 Wake up early morning to catch the stunning view of sunrise over the Himalayan peaks.
 After this enjoy breakfast with the view of the Himalayas.

 You descend at first to Dhampus River through the field and villages before ascend to Naudanda.
-From here you walk in the easy flat trail through various small settlements witnessing rural life of the Nepal.
-Arrive Sarangkot and enjoy rest of the time in your Hotel.
+From here you walk in the easy flat way to Sarangkot through various small settlements witnessing rural life of Nepal.
+Arrive Sarangkot and enjoy rest of the time in your hotel.
 Sarangkot is one of the most popular hill stations to view sunrise and Himalayan panorama near Pokhara.
-Early morning hundreds of people come here as a day visitors.
+Early morning hundreds of people come here as a day visitor.

 After breakfast you walk all the way down to Pokhara Lakeside where your hotel is located.
 It is about three hours walk downhill, steep in some parts, to reach the hotel.